superfrink/rule30-sacks/README.md

 ![Horizontal lines near the center](horizontal-lines.png)

 But those also occur for all numbers:

+> "The reason that the north and south progressions grow at twice the rate of the east and west progressions is that each north/south number is separated by two turns of the spiral." - https://www.naturalnumbers.org/sparticle.html

 ![All numbers](all-numbers.png)

 The first 100,000 bits that are '1':